jeffThompson/CreativeProgramming2/Week10-YouVoteWeLearn/README.md

 ### TLDR
 * Due April 25
   * For April 18: prototype of your game
-  * For April 25: finished version of your game, ready for us to upload and play
+  * For April 25: finished version of your game ready for us to uplay
+    * Upload using CyberDuck
+    * Turn in a link on Canvas
 * Create a game with `p5.js`!
   * We'll publish them online for everyone to play
   * And start thinking about your final project